Licensing Clerk / Receptionist Position

 The e-Notify system alerts subscribers when changes are made to a nurse’s record, including changes to license status, license expirations, pending license renewals, and public disciplinary action/resolutions and alerts.
 If a nurse’s license is about to expire, employers have the option to receive a notification about the expiration date.
 Employers can also immediately learn about new disciplinary actions issued by a BON for their employed nurse, including receiving access to available public discipline documents.
 Nursys e-Notify eliminates the need for employers to proactively search for nurse data because they are notified when changes occur.

 Employers can learn more and subscribe to Nursys e-Notify by visiting the Nursys website.
-An introductory video is also available.
+An introductory video is also available, video link.